 Find out how easy it is to cook Dudubap here.

-It would be a capital mistake to leave out the special gray mullet soup known as Sungeo-guk, which is one of the most delectable North Korean dinner recipes.
+It would be a capital mistake to leave out the special gray mullet soup known as Sungeo-guk, which is one of the most delicious North Korean dinner dishes.
 The gray mullet is highly abundant in the Taedong River, which flows through Pyongyang on its way to Korea Bay.

 The gray mullet from the river has a reputation for being of excellent taste.
 After cleaning and gutting the fish, locals will season it with black pepper before cooking it with garlic, ginger, onions, and spices.
 When the oven is off, a steaming, finger-licking Korean soup is ready to serve.